LandryIrakoze/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model which is an object representation of HTML on a page

 2. What is an event?

+An event is something that happens due to user input, or action in the browser

 3. What is an event listener?

+An event listener is something that 'listens' or waits to do something when a certain action takes place within the browser

 4. Why would we convert a NodeList into an Array?

+We would convert a nodelist into an array if we wanted to use certain array methods which aren't available on nodelists

 5. What is a component?

+A component is a group of actions and properties which represent and act as a single cohesive unit

 ### Git Set up